What’s The Difference Between CSR and ESG?

 Identifying and managing financially material environmental, social, and governance risks and opportunities is a key part of ESG strategy, and a significant differentiator from CSR.
 Whereas CSR might be more likely to align to and support a company’s values, the information a company discloses via ESG reporting is based on its materiality in relation to the company’s operations and business model.

-Whereas CSR software is generally designed to help corporations manage their donation and volunteering programs, ESG software covers much more ground.
-On the data side, sophisticated ESG data management software allows for:
+While CSR software is generally designed to assist corporations in managing their donation and volunteering programs, ESG software offers a broader scope of functionalities.
+Ensuring high-quality data is essential for effective management.
+Therefore, investing in sophisticated ESG data management software becomes necessary, facilitating:

-• Streamlined and automated data collection across various departments and third-party data providers
+• Streamlined and automated data collection across departments, business units, and third-party data providers

 • Secure and centralized databases that house all of a company’s ESG data and assets in one place and offer a single source of truth

-• Advanced search capabilities and references to mainstream ESG standards and frameworks
+• Advanced search capabilities and references to mainstream ESG standards, frameworks, and regulations

 • A system of record (SOR) for both quantitative and qualitative data, accompanied by supporting references and documentation